 Thinking about back to school as an adult?
-You aren't alone.
-The old image of a "typical" college student—an 18-year-old living in a dorm—is officially a relic.
-In 2026, the classroom looks different, and the way we pay for it has changed too.
-Scholarships for adult learners are no longer a niche category; they are essential, accessible, and waiting for you to claim them.
+Many people are making this choice.
+The old image of a "typical" college student, an 18-year-old living in a dorm, is a relic.
+In 2026, the classroom looks different, and the way we pay for it has changed.
+Scholarships for adult learners are no longer a niche category; they are essential, accessible, and ready for you to claim.

 You Are the New Majority